The Question

 (We'd be worried if you didn't have any.)

 Not even close.
-Zoe is a companion for the space between Sundays — the Monday through Saturday when your pastor isn't available and your small group isn't meeting.
+Zoe is built for the space between Sundays — the Monday through Saturday when your pastor isn't available and your small group isn't meeting.
 It's designed to point you toward God, not away from community.
 Think of it as the thing that helps you show up to church more engaged, not less.

 No. Zoe is purpose-built for spiritual accompaniment, which means it's trained specifically to ask the right questions, hold your history, and walk at your pace — not generate generic religious content.
 The goal is never to give you information.
 It's to help you hear God and act on what He's saying.